DSIMB/PEGASUS/README.md

   - Standard Deviation of Phi Angles (**Std.
 Phi**)
   - Standard Deviation of Psi Angles (**Std.
 Psi**)
   - Mean Local Distance Difference Test (**Mean LDDT**)
-- **Interactive Results**: Optionally generates interactive HTML pages for visualization for the same user experience as with the webserver.
+- **Interactive Results**: Optionally generates interactive HTML pages for visualization, including a comprehensive results overview page with comparison functionality.
+- **Aligned Sequence Support**: Supports aligned protein sequences as input, enabling the analysis of multiple sequence alignments.
+- **HTTP Server**: Optionally starts an HTTP server to serve the result pages, making it easy to view results in a web browser.
 - **Flexible Computation**: Supports CPU and GPU devices, with customizable device allocation for each model.
 - **Reproducibility**: Allows setting a random seed for consistent results.
 - **Docker Support**: Provides a Dockerfile for containerized execution.